 Will any parts of your proposed manuscript have been previously published?
 If so, what parts, and approximately how much of the manuscript do they represent?

-Yes, part of Ch.3 will have been published before as an article in Africa Today, which represents about 8% of the entire book.
+Yes, part of Chapter 3, about 8% of the book, will have appeared as an article in Africa Today.

 What is your estimated date for completing the entire manuscript?
 How much of the manuscript is complete now?

-I am presently at work across the different chapters.
-I will hand in a draft of the complete manuscript to my tenure committee at the end of December 2023 who will get back to me with their comments during the spring semester 2024.
-I will then take the summer 2024 to rework the manuscript according to their input and hand in the complete manuscript at end of September 2024 to Indiana.
-As discussed with Bethany Mowry at the ASA in Philadelphia, I need an advanced contract for my second book for my tenure file, hence I am approaching Indiana at this stage, as I need to know early about the interest of this press, which is, for the reasons I outlined above, my top choice.
+I am presently refining various chapters and will submit a completed draft to my tenure committee at the end of 2023.
+It will provide feedback during Spring Semester 2024.
+I will then rework the manuscript accordingly over the Summer and submit the completed manuscript to IU Press by the end of September 2024.
+As discussed with Bethany, I need an advance contract for my second book for my tenure file and so am approaching IU Press now to ascertain its interest since, for the reasons I have outlined, it is my preferred choice for publication.